Click a category below for details!

 Please let me know if I can do anything for you.
-I give unlimited, free telephone and e-mail consultations to people who have cases for which they might need an attorney to represent them in Wisconsin. *Call or email me anytime if you need help!
+I give unlimited, free telephone and e-mail consultations for a variety of legal matters to people who have cases for which they might need an attorney to represent them in Wisconsin.
+Call or email me anytime if you need help!

-I also maintain an A+ rating with the Better Business Bureau!
+I maintain an A+ rating with the Better Business

 P.O.
 Box 579, Milwaukee, WI 53201 414-224-0668 Wisconsin State Bar # 1020925 -- New York Atty Reg. # 4308573